 Climb Bluff Knoll

 If you haven’t done this one already, it’s time to get your hiking boots and optional cork hat for a little gander up Bluff Knoll.
-Best enjoyed while the weather’s cool, this one to three-hour hike features some of the best views of the Stirling Ranges, plus it's the only place in WA where you might find snow if it's really cold!
+Best enjoyed while the weather’s cool, this one to three-hour hike features some of the best views of the Stirling Ranges, plus it's the only place in WA where you might find snow if it's really cold.
 Get more info about how to prepare and what to do here.

 Walk The Bibbulmun Track

 Another quintessentially West Australian trail, The Bibbulmun Track is one of the best ways to soak in the wonders of WA’s glorious coastline via a 1,000-kilometre trail from The Perth Hills to Albany.
-You won’t be able to do this one without a plan though, so we recommend starting with this trip planner to calculate your distance, find campsites and a checklist for the equipment and food you’ll need on the journey.
+You won’t be able to do this one without some forward-thinking though, so we recommend starting with this trip planner to calculate your distance, find campsites and a checklist for the equipment and food you’ll need on the journey.
 Of course, you don't have to do the whole thing, just find a trail you can knock off in a day or a weekend if you're pressed for time.

 One of WA’s best natural adventure zones, Karijini National Park is the place to go hunting for picturesque watering holes like the Hamersley Gorge or Fern Pool.
 Stay at Dales Campground and take a trail the next morning from the Fortescue Falls Carpark descending steeply along a staircase towards the Fortescue Falls, the parks only permanent waterfall that you can rely on all year around.